Dark Knight Spree Killer Kills Over 14 & 50 Injured During Premiere

 Witnesses said the gunman entered the theater through an emergency exit door.

 The suspect was found in possession of a gas mask, Oates said.
 Ammunition was found in the suspect’s car, police said.

-Three firearms Citing officials, NBC News’ Pete Williams reported that the shooter had three weapons — an assault-type rifle and two handguns.
+Citing officials, NBC News’ Pete Williams reported that the shooter had three weapons — an assault-type rifle and two handguns.
 Holmes’ car has Tennessee plates but authorities believe he was living locally.

 Holmes’s apartment building in north Aurora was evacuated after he made a statement to police about possible explosives at his home, Oates said.

 An FBI official told NBC News that the agency was working with local authorities on the investigation, but that there was no early indication of a link to terrorism.
 Holmes was not on any federal law-enforcement watch lists, Williams reported.

 President Barack Obama had been notified by counterterrorism chief John Brennan and was aware of the incident, KUSA said.